MagicJinn/Quantum-Things/wiki/wiki_md/items/golden-egg.md

 ---

-When thrown a Chicken with a Golden Wattle will hatch that lays gold ingots instead of eggs.
-There is always one inside of a Bean Pod on top of a grown [Magic Bean](beans).
+Golden Eggs can be found inside of Bean Pods, grown from [Magic Beans](beans).
+When thrown, a Chicken with a Golden Wattle will hatch.
+You can feed the Golden Chicken gold ore to make it drop 3 gold ingots per ore.
+Alongside that, it can also be configured to lay golden ingots instead of eggs.

 ## Screenshots